-- legislative land use authorizations (rezoning), - quasi-judicial approvals (conditional or special use permits), and - all known variances from administrative requirements are in place for the proposed property.
+- legislative land use authorizations (rezoning), - quasi-judicial approvals (conditional or special use permits), and - all known variances from administrative requirements

 4. CONNECTIONS

 Applications must include documentation that:

 - all necessary utilities are currently available or connections are possible, and - the proposed property has or will have access to a publicly maintained road.